awarelabshq/testchimp-sdk/localagent/README.md

 ## TestChimp-Local

-By default, the agent runs on TestChimps' servers. testchimp-local enables you to run TestChimp's autonomous testing agent locally.
+When you trigger an exploration from testchimp site, the agent runs on TestChimps cloud. testchimp-local enables you to run TestChimp's autonomous testing agent locally.
 This enables the following:

-- Test your localhost version (during development phase, before pushing to staging envs)
+- Test your localhost version (during development phase, before even pushing to staging envs)
-- Reuse your signed in sessions for testing sites with complex sign-in processes (eg: SSO, 2FA etc.)
+- Reuse your signed-in sessions for testing sites with complex logins (eg: SSO, 2FA etc.)
-- When your site under test is not open to public internet access (due to firewalls etc.)
+- When your site under test is not open to public internet access (behind firewalls etc.)
 - For human-in-the-loop hybrid exploration with the agent.

 ## Prerequisites